 Feeding therapists at Carolina Kinder Development are either occupational or speech therapists who have received additional education and mentoring.
 Occupational therapists tend to focus more on the underlying sensory or motor issues which may be influencing feeding.
 Speech therapists tend to focus more on oral function and structure.
 Things like sucking and biting and chewing and moving food around in the mouth.
 Both types of therapists focus on what to do at home to create a successful environment for feeding – routines; typical developmental phases; shared mealtimes; aromatic smells that pique interest in the meal; and more.
 Our therapists will determine which type of therapist or combination will be most effective for your baby or child.

-Click here for bios on our feeding therapists:
+Click here for bios on our Occupational Therapists and Speech Therapist:

 COLLEEN NOLAN, M.S CCC-SLP

 Below are touchpoints that we hope are helpful.
 If you have concerns or think your baby or child may need feeding therapy, please CONTACT US

 At this stage, all nutrition comes from breast or bottles.
 Lactation consultants can be invaluable during those early weeks and months of breast-feeding.
 If the lactation consultant is not able to fully help, an evaluation by our feeding therapist may be helpful.
 Tethered tissue (tongue-tie) and the laser surgery to correct it has become a large issue during the last 5 years.
 Professionals do not agree on which infants are in need of correction of tethered issue, nor is there agreement on the optimal technique should a procedure be needed.

 - If you are in need of a lactation consultant, we are happy to tell you about several we recommend.

 - If you would like to understand more about feeding therapy, please CONTACT US